5 Worst Episodes of Family Guy, Ranked

 4. Road to India (Season 14, Episode 20)

 Critics like to tear this episode apart for its racism and stereotyping of Indians.
 But this is “Family Guy,” a cartoon, so we’re not sure what they expected.

 However, this episode does feature some of the laziest writing throughout the show’s history.

-The jokes fall flat left and right; and it’s a prime example of how the cut-away formula can get so tiresome that a single episode can overuse it.
+The jokes fall flat left and right, and it’s a prime example of how the cut-away formula can get so tiresome that a single episode can overuse it.

-It’s incredible to see the chemistry Macfarlane can display between Stewie and Brian on their adventures (both character he voices).
+It’s incredible to see the chemistry Macfarlane can display between Stewie and Brian on their adventures (both characters he voices).
 Sometimes it feels like the creator doesn’t even need the cast of “Family Guy.”
 But this episode felt mundane and unfulfilling by the end.

 3. Fresh Heir (Season 12, Episode 14)